uniquedev200/SUVIDHA-BACKEND/README.md

 ## Backend Development Status

 The SUVIDHA backend is currently in active development.
-The authentication using goverment-IDs and transport security implementation have been completed,**billing and payment listing APIs have now been implemented and tested using mock data sources**.
+The authentication using goverment-IDs and transport security implementation have been completed,**billing and payment listing routes have now been implemented and tested using mock data sources**.

 Completed HTTPS routes and TLS have been tested locally using mkcert certificates